 Saturday, October 26

-9:30-11 a.m.: “’The Marriage Agreement’: Women Artists Navigate Gendered Divisions of Labor”with Dr. Nancy Naples (UConn Departments of Sociology and Women’s, Gender, and Sexuality Studies), Dr. Alissa Mello (University of Exeter), and Jacqueline Wade (filmmaker and puppeteer).
+9:30-11 a.m.: “’The Marriage Agreement’: Women Artists Navigate Gendered Divisions of Labor” with Dr. Nancy Naples (UConn Departments of Sociology and Women’s, Gender, and Sexuality Studies), Dr. Alissa Mello (University of Exeter), and Jacqueline Wade (filmmaker and puppeteer).

 Early press for Wonderland Puppet Theater identified the artists as Mrs. James Swann and Mrs. Raymond Schmale.
-Yet 1963, the year they attended the Puppeteers of America National festival was also the year that Betty Friedan published The Feminine Mystique.
-Wonderland Puppet Theatre addressed the discontent around the “traditional” role of women, especially in their portrayals of traditional puppets Punch and Judy.
+Yet 1963, the year they attended the Puppeteers of America national festival was also the year that Betty Friedan published The Feminine Mystique.
+Wonderland Puppet Theater addressed the discontent around the “traditional” role of women, especially in their portrayals of traditional puppets Punch and Judy.
 How much progress have women made in re-negotiating “the marriage agreement” and extricating themselves from “the second shift” of housework and childcare that women carried as they moved into occupations, including artistic careers, that took them out of the home?

-11:15 a.m. – 12:45 p.m.: “Children’s Media: Literature, Television, Theater” with Dr. Vibiana Bowman (Rutgers University emerita), Dr. Katherine Capshaw (UConn Department of English), and Dr. Paulette Richards (Independent scholar and puppeteer).
+11:15 a.m. – 12:45 p.m.: “Children’s Media: Literature, Television, Theaterwith Dr. Vibiana Bowman (Rutgers University emerita), Dr. Katharine Capshaw (UConn Department of English), and Khalilah Brooks (Puppeteer, Aunty B’s House).

 In 1966 Alice Swann and Nancy Schmale began to perform their puppetry on live television.
 Each week alternated between the two women puppeteering on a show hosted by Willadine Bain, a former high school English teacher.
 Swann, a certified kindergarten teacher, collaborated with Bain on scripts that presented age-appropriate literacy lessons and information about African American history.
 How much power do women and people of color have in creating children’s media today?
 Is children’s media bringing us closer to or taking is further from embracing the vision of “Beloved Community” as a core value?